I was diagnosed with Hashimoto’s disease back in 2009. Here’s my story of how I reversed my thyroid autoimmune disease with diet, detox and lifestyle.

 I have one simple request – will you please share my story with your friends and family?
 We all know someone struggling with autoimmune disease or other diseases related to inflammation.
 I believe they’ll find hope by hearing my story.

 Note: None of the photos have been retouched or “Photoshopped”.
 These are the raw images.
-The “after” picture was taken with my iPhone and I’m not wearing any make-up other than a bit of blush and mascara.
+The “after” picture was taken with my iPhone and I’m not wearing any make-up other than a bit of blush, mascara and lipstick.

 Disclaimer: This information is designed for informational purposes only.
 It is not intended to be a substitute for informed medical advice or care.
 You should not use this information to diagnose or treat any health problems or illnesses without consulting your family doctor.
 Please consult a doctor with any questions or concerns you might have regarding your condition.